istr-uc/RAI4DeploymentTool/README.md

     * README.md

 ## RAI4.0 Metamodel
 The metamodel contains all the required elements to model a RAI4.0 compliant system.

-The description and validation of the metamodel is described in ["A big data-centric architecture metamodel for Industry 4.0"](https://doi.org/10.1016/j.future.2021.06.020).
+The description and validation of the metamodel is explained in ["A big data-centric architecture metamodel for Industry 4.0"](https://doi.org/10.1016/j.future.2021.06.020).
+The version of the metamodel and the tool corresponding to this paper are available [here](https://github.com/istr-uc/RAI4DeploymentTool/releases/tag/vFGCS2021) (tag vFGCS2021).

 ## Deployment tool
 This deployment tool developed using Java is aimed at automating the deployment of industrial systems defined following RAI4.0 Metamodel.
 A normal workflow follows this steps: